John Martin Thompson

-The Cherokees and the Mount Tabor Indian Community
+Before the war

-Thompson's family had ties to the Cherokee Ridge Party, who supported the removal treaty known as the Treaty of New Echota.
-In 1848, Thompson's family left the Cherokee Nation in Indian Territory along with other Ridge Party and Old Settler supporters to settle in Rusk County, Texas.
+In 1848, Thompson's family left the Cherokee Nation in Indian Territory to settle in Rusk County, Texas.
 B.F.
 Thompson initially purchased 10000 acre in the spring of 1844 near present-day Laird Hill, Texas, on which the family made its home.
-The community later became known as the Mount Tabor Indian Community, the name given to the area by John Adair Bell as recorded in the book Cherokee Cavaliers, (pg 80).
 J.M.
-Thompson, although growing up in the Cherokee Nation, in both Georgia and Indian Territory, got his formal education, along with his brother William Wirt Thompson, at the Western Military College, then located at Georgetown, Kentucky.
+Thompson got his formal education, along with his brother William Wirt Thompson, at the Western Military College, then located at Georgetown, Kentucky.
 The brothers spent two years at the college before returning to east Texas and becoming deeply involved in the families plantation.